bickolasliu/EvenDemoApp/README.md

   - Look for "Loaded API key from..." in console
   - Verify `.env` file exists and contains `OPENAI_API_KEY=sk-...`
 - **403 Forbidden**: GPT-5 access may not be enabled for your account
+  - Verify your OpenAI account has access to `gpt-5-chat-latest`
-  - Falls back to GPT-4o for non-web-search requests
+  - Can manually set `enableWebSearch: false` to use GPT-4o fallback
 - **429 Rate Limit**: Too many requests, wait and retry
 - **500 Server Error**: OpenAI service issue, retry later
 - Check internet connection